Ch3ngK/Food-4-Thought/README.md

 _FOOD TRAIL SYSTEM_

 **[Proposed]**
-The user would be able to do a 1-day food trail for local food, which includes directions for each food location that is modeled as a ‘stop’ in a ‘journey’.
-This can be extended to 2-days or more depending on the user’s needs or requirements.
-Users are also able to create their own personalised food trails by selecting the foods they desire from the various cuisines provided and a mini schedule may be drafted for them.
+The user would be able to plan a mini 1-day food trail for local food, which includes directions for each food location that is modeled as a ‘stop’ in their culinary journey.
+The system will provide directions in between stops, ensuring a seamless experience.
+The trail can be extended to two or more days depending on the user’s preferences or requirements.
+Additionally, users can create their own personalised food trails by selecting the foods they desire from the various cuisines provided.
+Based on their selections, the system will draft a mini schedule to guide them.

 **[Current Progress]**
 For Milestone 1, this has yet to be implemented as we have not yet integrated with the google maps API.
 However, we are planning to include a basic implementation of the food trail idea by utilising a system that the user is able to add certain locations to a list which is similar to a task editor.